Autoregressive moving-average model: History and interpretations

+In digital signal processing, ARMA is represented as a digital filter with white noise at the input and the ARMA process at the output.

 Applications

 ARMA is appropriate when a system is a function of a series of unobserved shocks (the MA or moving average part) as well as its own behavior.
 For example, stock prices may be shocked by fundamental information as well as exhibiting technical trending and mean-reversion effects due to market participants.